Chern2/Stochastic-Path-Sampler-For-Lattice-Field-Theory/README.md

 Changing the architecture after training may lead to incomplete checkpoint restoration.

+## Updated implementation and performance

+The network architecture and hyperparameters in this repository were further optimized after the completion of the experiments reported in the paper.
+Therefore, some implementation details may differ slightly from those described in arXiv:2606.13790.

+With the updated implementation, training for approximately seven hours on an \(L=64\) lattice near the critical region, using

+$$
+\kappa = 0.27,
+\qquad
+\lambda = 0.022,
+$$

+produces an effective sample size ratio and an Independence Metropolis--Hastings acceptance rate of approximately

+$$
+\frac{\mathrm{ESS}}{N_{\mathrm{sample}}} \simeq 0.7,
+\qquad
+P_{\mathrm{acc}} \simeq 0.7.
+$$

+These results indicate that the updated SPS proposal achieves both high statistical efficiency and a high acceptance probability even close to the critical point.
+The reported values may depend on the hardware, random initialization, training duration, batch size, diffusion depth, and checkpoint selection.

 ## Citation

 Please cite the associated paper when using this code: